eldowling/lets-cook-together/README.md

 # Let's Cook Together - Recipe Catalog

 The Recipe catalog was created to allow users to share their own recipes in an easily accessible catalog, which allows registered users to add new recipes simply, and to share with other users of the recipe catalog.
-Recipes can be easily found through the use of either a search bar or two filter buttons.
+Recipes can be easily found through the use of either a search bar or the filter buttons, these will limit the list of recipes returned from the catalog and allow the user to scroll through them easily.
+The user can then click on the recipe title to view the details of the recipe, which are all arranged into a tab format to cleary view each section under the headings of General details, Ingredients and Preparation Steps.
-- The search bar can look for key words in the title or description of any recipe
-- The filter buttons allows the user to select from either the list of courses or cuisines, and displays a selection of recipes from the course or cuisine that was selected by the user.
-- Pagination is used to allow the catalog to be displayed in smaller lists, this can be useful in particular for mobile users to provide shorter lists and limit data usage as well as providing faster page loading.

-When each recipe is displayed the page is divided into three tabs: "General Information", "Ingredients", "Preparation Steps".
-The simple layout is mobile friendly and helps with providing the user with quick and easy access to the relevant section, without having to scroll too much.

-While viewing the recipe a list of the tools used in the preparation or cooking of the recipe will be displayed to the user.
-This list is helpful to the user for preparation ahead of making the recipe, but it also provides a link for each tool which allows the user to view the tool information page, and will also allow the user to purchase any of these tools from the site.

-The site provides the ability for any user to add a new recipe to the catalog, as well as being able to make updates or delete any of the user's own recipe that were previously added.
-When the user is adding a recipe they will have a list of options to complete, some of which are mandatory before being able to save the recipe.
-Some of the fields are populated with lists which makes it easier to categorise the recipes into groups.
-When the user edits a recipe, all of these boxes will already be populated with the details that were previously saved for that recipe.
-The user can select the items that they wish to update, and will be returned to that recipe once it has been saved.
-The recipe author also has the option to delete a recipe if required.

-All recipes can be rated by multiple users.
-If a recipe has not been rated by the session user, a button will be available for that user to rate the recipe.
-Otherwise the average rating for that recipe is displayed.
+Registered users will have the option to add recipes, they will also have the facility to edit or delete their own recipes in the catalog.
+All registered users can also submit a rating value for any recipe in the catalog.
+If the user has already rated a recipe then the average rating for that recipe is displayed.

-There is a Featured Tools page as part of the site.
-This is to promote and provide further details of any of the tools that are used in the recipes.
-It provides a list of all tools, as well as an indivial page for each of the tools with additional information about each of the tools that are available.
-The site can be further developed to allow for any of the tools to be purchased by the user.
+Recipes can also display information on the tools used to create the recipe.
+These can be selected from a list of the site's featured tools.
+A link is provided from the tools detailed in the recipe, so that they can view further information on any tool that is listed.

+The list of featured tools can also be accessed from the main site menu.
+All tools featured by the site will be listed on this page, and each tool then has a link to view the informaiton about the selected tool.

-The site has a Maintenance section which is to allow a user to add to the lists such as Course and Cuisine, which are available when adding each recipe to categorize them.
-These categories are used to provide simple filter options on the main recipe catalog page.
+The site also provides a maintenance section, this will allow a user to add to the list of courses and cuisines that populate the main catalog page as well as the recipe page.
-Another feature of the maintenance section is to allow the list of Tools to be added to and updated.
-The user can view the list of tools that have already been entered.
-Each data item that is stored against the tool can then be updated.
-For example if the price increases, or if the item description of further information needs to be modified, it can be done through this tool maintenance.
-Additionally, new tools can be added to the tools list, and these will in turn appear in the available tools list when adding a new recipe / editing existing recipes or in the Featured Tools section of the site too.
+The list of featured tools can also be maintained from here, the tools maint section allows the user to add new tools as well as updating existing tools, which is useful for price and information updates required for any tool.

 ## UX